naturalsolutions/ImageInOsm/docs/README.md

     git remote add --track master origin git@github.com:NaturalSolutions/ImageInOsm.git git pull origin master

+    # Load 3rd-party dependencies
+    bower install

 The official [Cordova doc](http://cordova.apache.org/docs/en/3.0.0/index.html) may be useful.

 Notes about dependencies
 ========================

+Dependencies are normally managed with Bower.
+However, some 3rd-party modules has been customized.

 jQuery has been replaced by a custom build of Zepto (lighter with a compatible API).
 To update the build (newer version or adding modules), just follow the